-A few years later, I started using a CGM, which certainly changed things for the better.
+A few years later, I started using a continuous glucose monitor (CGM), which certainly changed things for the better.
 And in a comic-book sense, it was another tool in my utility belt.
-Here’s what I’m thinking I may need in my belt or on me for my next race: my pump, a Lantus pen with needle attached just in case there’s a pump failure, my CGM, my phone, energy gels, maybe a roll of tablets, my road ID, and possibly a banana (watch out for the peel after mile 3).
+Here’s what I’m thinking I may need in my belt or on me for my next race: my pump, a Lantus pen with needle attached just in case there’s a pump failure, my CGM, my phone, energy gels, maybe a roll of tablets, my road ID and possibly a banana (watch out for the peel after mile 3).

 Leading up to the 2018 Brooklyn half marathon, I knew how to fuel for the run and had energy gels on hand, I had a pump site that was on day 2, and a CGM sensor on.
 Unfortunately, I was physically unprepared for this race.
 On top of my own lack of training, there was a punishing, cold, rain for the first 5 miles, and I ran-walked, or ran-walk-stretched-walked for the last 3.
 That was a humbling experience, which pushed me to have a better race at my next NYC half.

 Ready to roll